saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

    data-customize-website-variable="'Sidebar'"
    data-img="..."/>

-These variables can be overridden through the `$o-website-value-palettes` map.
+These variables can be overridden through the `$o-website-value-palettes` map for example.

 Global
 ~~~~~~